 - Write down the thickness of your carcass as well.
 This can affect the type of hinge you will use.

-- Drawer fronts should be measured in the same way.
-When checking the drawers check to make sure the runners are still in good working order, as this might be the perfect time to replace the drawer box, if required.
+- Measure drawer fronts in the same way as the doors.
+When checking the drawers check to make sure the runners are still in good working order.
+It might be the perfect time to replace the drawer box, if required.

 - Lastly think about other things which you might need in your kitchen such as cornices, pelmets, shelving units and plinths.
 These will finish off the look of your kitchen and should be ordered with your new doors so that you are left with a cohesive look.
 Measure these in the same way as your doors.

-- Cornices, pelmets and plinths should be ordered with an extra 20% for wastage, but do take note of the width of your current plinth, as these can come in varying sizes.
+- Order cornices, pelmets and plinths with an extra 20% for wastage.
+But do take note of the width of your current plinth, as these can come in varying sizes.

 - If you are replacing your worktop, you may want to consider getting an expert in to fit it as this is a tricky job.
 When ordering this item it is best to buy more than you need to be on the safe side.

 It is worthwhile taking your time when you do the measuring and ordering of your new kitchen replacement doors.
 Read through all of the information given by your door supplier to ensure you have given them all the details they need.
-Getting it right at this stage will make the job of fitting even easier and will mean that you will be able to complete the job in no time.
+Getting it right at this stage will make it easier to fit and replace your kitchen doors.
+It will also mean that you will be able to complete the job in no time.